 About the James S. Huston Antibody Science Talent Award:

 The James S. Huston Antibody Science Talent Award is sponsored by The Antibody Society to recognize and encourage upcoming scientists in the field of Antibody Engineering and Therapeutics.
-Early career research scientists who have received an advanced degree (Ph.D., M.D., or equivalent) within the last ten (10) years and who are within up to three (3) years after completing their postdoctoral work are eligible for the Award.
+Early career research scientists, i.e., those within 10 years of their most recent advanced degree (Ph.D., M.D., or equivalent), are eligible for the Award.
 The scientist is recognized for making important contributions to the antibody field and/or the dissemination of antibody knowledge.
 Eligibility of the nominee will be checked at time of nomination and before presentation of award.
 The recipient will be invited to give a lecture on their work, which will be made available on-line on The Antibody Society’s website (https://www.antibodysociety.org).
 The Award consists of: international recognition of the scientist’s accomplishments, a USD $1500 prize, and the travel costs and registration fee to attend the annual Antibody Engineering and Therapeutics conference in San Diego, California.

 * The Member is either a Member current on the Society’s annual dues, a student or post-doc eligible for a free membership or a Member eligible through the Society’s corporate sponsorship program.